 The Company has a management services agreement with a company controlled by a director of the Company requiring payments of \$5,000 per month.
 The agreement is in effect until February 28, 2019 unless terminated earlier in accordance with the provisions of the agreement.

-The Company shares its premise with other companies controlled by a director of the Company.
+The Company shares its premise with other companies controlled by a director of the Company, and is allocated its proportion of the annual rent.

 11. SEGMENTED INFORMATION